SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 * How to implement a service definition using Node.js.
 * How to process text for the creation of vector embeddings using an embedding model.
-* How to use the CAP-LLM-Plugin to create vector embeddings using the SAP generative AI Hub.
+* How to use the CAP-LLM-Plugin to create vector embeddings using the Generative AI Hub.

 ## Implement the embedding service